Using the rejection sampling for finding tests: Materials and methods

-Computing the distribution of $T(\textbf{X})$ by simulation is straightforward: By running the AR algorithm multiple times, the resulting values of $T(\textbf{X})$ can be used to approximate its distribution with respect to the data $\textbf{X}$.
+Estimating the distribution of $T(\textbf{X})$ by simulation is straightforward: By running the AR algorithm multiple times, the resulting values of $T(\textbf{X})$ can be used to approximate its distribution with respect to the data $\textbf{X}$.
 This allows evaluating the evidence provided by the AR test without resampling the data.
 The resulting interval estimates are credible intervals with a clear probabilistic interpretation.
-Moreover, it can be shown that the statistic $nT(\textbf{X})$ follows a Poisson binomial distribution when the goodness-of-fit test, as defined in Definition \ref{def:ar_stat_gof}, is applied.
+Moreover, it can be shown that the statistic $nT(\textbf{X})$ follows a Poisson binomial distribution.
+For simplicity, consider the case when the goodness-of-fit test, as defined in Definition \ref{def:ar_stat_gof}, is applied.